SOLARIS-VI/StocksSharesPortfolio/README.md

 Run Client & Server
-Open two terminals within VScode or chosen IDE: cd into the project the cd into client then run npm start Repeat steps for server.
+Open two terminals within VScode or chosen IDE:

+- cd into the project then cd into client then run npm start
+- cd into the project then cd into server then run npm start